sentinel-official/docs/docs/getting-started/wallets/keplr/import-seed.md

 ---
-title: Import Wccount
+title: Import a Seed Phrase
 sidebar_position: 4
 ---

-# Import a Keplr Wallet
+# Import your wallet using secret/seed phrase

 If you are setting up Keplr for the first time: In the initial pop-up window, choose `Import Existing Recovery Phrase`